w3f/Grants-Program/docs/RFPs/Open/Static-Analysis-for-Runtime-Pallets.md

 ## Deliverables

-The deliverables listed below are just an initial draft, assuming the project uses the approach of Modelcheking in TLA+ and can be changed.
-Proof of correctness can be delivered in stages.
-Verification of safety properties is mandatory and liveness properties is an optional objective.
+The deliverables listed are an innitial draft and can be modified taking into consideration the interests of the applicant.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |